 One anonymous "fan" in the article admitted some apprehension.
 "I don't want our undefeated record to be broken," they said.

-In fact, Loyola (MD)'s football team did have some losses.
-Quite a few, in fact.
+In fact, Loyola (MD)'s football team did quite a few losses in their history

 |Yes, Loyola (MD) Did Actually Have A Football Team|